II1302-VT24-group4/ESP8266/README.md

 [🔗 USB to UART Bridge VCP Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)

+## 🤝 Contributing

+We appreciate your interest in contributing to our project!
+Please read our Contributing Guidelines for information on how to contribute to this project.

 ## 📌 Display to NodeMCU Pin Connections

 | Display Pin | Function              | NodeMCU Pin | Function       |